keepforever/code-snip/README.md

-# Welcome to Snip Snarf!
+# Welcome to Snip Snarf
 ## Designed to help you be a faster developer.

 ## The NERP Stack: